 - Refrigerate for at least 2 hours, but preferably overnight.

-- Roll out pie dough to an 11" circle.
-Fit pastry in a 9” pie plate, tucking in and crimping the edges as desired.
+- Roll out pie dough to an 11-inch circle.
+Fit pastry in a 9-inch pie plate, tucking in and crimping the edges as desired.
 Set in the refrigerator to chill until ready to use.

-- Pre-heat oven to 425ºF and place oven rack on the second to lowest level.
+- Preheat the oven to 425ºF and place an oven rack on the second to lowest level.

-- Combine the sliced apples and lemon juice in a large mixing bowl.
-Add in the flour, brown sugar, granulated sugar, salt, cinnamon, nutmeg and vanilla and mix together.
+- For the apple filling: In a large bowl, combine the sliced apples and lemon juice.
+Add the cornstarch, brown sugar, granulated sugar, salt, cinnamon, nutmeg, and vanilla and mix together.
 Let sit until the apples have released some of their juices, at least 20 minutes.

-- Melt butter in a medium pot, then turn off the heat.
-To the pot add granulated sugar, brown sugar, flour, oats and cinnamon and mix until completely combined.
+- For the crumble: Melt the butter in a medium pot, then turn off the heat.
+To the pot, add the flour, oats, granulated sugar, brown sugar, cinnamon, and salt and mix until well combined.

-- Place the macerated apple pieces inside of the pie, taking care to layer them together, leaving very little space in between the apple pieces.
-Pour any remaining apple juices inside of the pie pastry.
-Place the pieces of butter on top of the filling and then sprinkle the crumble mixture on top of the pie.
+- Place the macerated apple pieces inside of the pie, taking care to layer them tightly, leaving very little space between the apple pieces.
+Pour any remaining apple juices into the pie pastry.
+Sprinkle the crumble mixture on top of the pie.

 - Bake the pie on a rimmed baking sheet on the lowest rack for 15 minutes.
-Lower oven temperature to 400ºF and bake for an additional 45-55 minutes, or until pie filling is bubbling and it’s reached an internal temperature of above 200ºF.
+Lower oven temperature to 400ºF and bake for an additional 45-55 minutes, or until pie filling is bubbling and it reaches an internal temperature above 200ºF.
 If the crust or streusel is browning too quickly, loosely cover with aluminum foil.

-- Let pie cool for at least 4 hours, or preferably overnight.
+- Remove the pie from the oven and transfer to a wire rack to cool.
+Let pie cool for at least 4 hours, or preferably overnight.
 Serve at room temperature.

 Notes